sanity-io/sanity-template-nextjs-clean/README.md

 ![Screenshot of Sanity Studio using Presentation Tool to do Visual Editing](sanity-nextjs-presentation.webp) _Visual Editing using Sanity's Presentation Tool_

-This starter is a statically generated blog that uses Next.js App Router for the frontend and [Sanity][sanity-homepage] to handle its content.
-It comes with a standalone Sanity Studio that offers features like real-time collaboration and visual editing with live updates using [Presentation][presentation].
+This starter is a statically generated website and blog built with [Next.js 15](https://nextjs.org/blog/next-15) (App Router) for the frontend and powered by [Sanity][sanity-homepage] for content management.
+It includes a standalone Sanity Studio, providing features like real-time collaboration, visual editing, and live updates through its [Presentation][presentation] mode.

-The Studio connects to Sanity Content Lake, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.
-You can use this starter to kick-start a website, blog or learn these technologies.
+The Studio integrates with Sanity's Content Lake, offering hosted content APIs with a flexible query language, on-demand image transformations, advanced patching, and more.
+These capabilities seamlessly connect to your frontend via Sanity’s [Live Content API](https://www.sanity.io/live), enabling live, dynamic updates without requiring page reloads.
+Whether you're launching a blog, building a website, or exploring new technologies, this starter gives you a solid foundation to get started.

 ## Features

-- **Fast and Performant:** Static site built with Next.js App Router for excellent speed and SEO.
+- **Next.js 15, Fast and Performant:** Static site built with Next.js App Router for excellent speed and SEO.
 - **Real-time Visual Editing:** Use Sanity's [Presentation](https://www.sanity.io/docs/presentation) tools to see live updates as you edit.
+- **Live Content:** The [Live Content API](https://www.sanity.io/live) allows you to deliver live, dynamic experiences to your users without the complexity and scalability challenges that typically come with building real-time functionality.
 - **Customizable Pages:** Create and manage pages using a page builder with dynamic components.
 - **Powerful Content Management:** Collaborate with team members in real-time, with fine-grained revision history.
-- **AI-powered Media Support:** Auto-generate alt texts with Sanity AI Assist.
+- **AI-powered Media Support:** Auto-generate alt texts with [Sanity AI Assist](https://www.sanity.io/ai-assist).
 - **On-demand Publishing:** No waiting for rebuilds—new content is live instantly with Incremental Static Revalidation.
-- **Easy Media Management:** Integrated Unsplash support for seamless media handling.
+- **Easy Media Management:** [Integrated Unsplash support](https://www.sanity.io/plugins/sanity-plugin-asset-source-unsplash) for seamless media handling.

 ## Demo